-- 1. Examination - 2.
+- 1. Examination for an ATAR subject or year 12 common internal Assessment (CIA). - 2.
 Curriculum based assessment requiring students to attend one-off camps or excursions relevant to the assessment piece.

 Students must attend school in these instances and notify TAFE or their employer of intended absence.
-In regards to assignment submission, students are expected to hand in assignments prior to the due date if it falls on the day of absence due to vocational training.